Skip to main content

 async loadDetailData(id){

-// Retrieve product from the database
+// Obtain the database product

 let ins = goods_col.doc(id)

-// Total
+// Accumulated

 await ins.update({